ArjinAlbay/go-movies-crud/README.md

----

-# Go Movies CRUD
+# Movie CRUD API

 ## Introduction

-**Go Movies CRUD** is a simple and efficient web application built with Go (Golang) that demonstrates the basic CRUD (Create, Read, Update, Delete) operations for managing a list of movies.
+It is a simple and efficient web application built with Go (Golang) that demonstrates the basic CRUD (Create, Read, Update, Delete) operations for managing a list of movies.
 This project serves as a practical example for learning Go and building RESTful APIs.

-## Features

-- **Create**: Add new movies to the collection with relevant details like title, director, release year, and genre.
-- **Read**: View a list of all movies in the collection, or search for specific movies by title or director.
-- **Update**: Modify the details of existing movies.
-- **Delete**: Remove movies from the collection.

 ## Technologies